caljoseph/photochrom-ai/README.md

 # PhotochromAI

-A deep learning project for automatic colorization of black-and-white photographs, inspired by the historical photochrom process.
+A personal deep learning project that automatically colorizes black-and-white photographs in the style of historical photochroms.
+Built as a fun exploration of computer vision techniques and an excuse to experiment with HPC training infrastructure.

 ## About Photochroms

-Photochroms were an early color photography technique used from the 1890s-1950s where artists hand-colored black-and-white photographs using lithographic stones to create vibrant and somewhat realistic color prints.
-These beautiful images captured the world in color decades before color photography became widespread, preserving scenes from across Europe, America, and beyond.
+Photochroms were a fascinating color photography technique from the 1890s-1950s where skilled artisans hand-colored black-and-white photographs using lithographic stones, creating vibrant travel postcards that captured the world in color decades before color film existed.
+These beautiful prints documented everything from European cityscapes to American national parks.

-This project aims to replicate the photochrom style using deep learning, automatically transforming grayscale images into photochroms.
+I've always been fascinated by these historical images, so I built this project to see if I could teach a neural network to recreate that distinctive photochrom aesthetic automatically.

+## Dataset

+This project uses the [Library of Congress Photochrom Print Collection](https://www.loc.gov/pictures/collection/pgz/), a digitized archive of nearly 6,000 photolithographic travel prints from the 1890s-1910s.
+The collection includes richly colored images of Europe, the Middle East, and North America, created by the Photoglob Company in Zürich and the Detroit Publishing Company.
+These historical images provide an ideal training dataset for learning photochrom-style colorization.

 ## Results